KDE/digikam-doc/maintenance_tools/maintenance_overview.rst

    1. **Scan For New Items**: scan for albums and items to populate the database.

-   2. **Perform Database Cleaning**: scan albums and items for unrelevant entries in database.
+   2. **Perform Database Cleaning**: scan albums and items for irrelevant entries in database.

    3. **Rebuild Thumbnails**: scan albums to update the item thumbnails.